v4iv/theleakycauldronblog/src/content/articles/how-is-kingdom-two-crowns-addictive.md

 I don’t even know why I want to get where I’m going, faster.
 It’s just so I can press and hold **A** so some stacks of wood turn into stone walls, and then when I have more money, the stone walls turn to rock walls, oh look there’s a mound of mud there, that can be another stack of wood, and if I get enough money I can turn it into a stone wall and…

-What the hell is wrong with me?
-Why?
+*What the hell is wrong with me?
+Why?*

 Can’t you add some action for god’s sake.
 Let me have some more buttons at least?
 I like pressing buttons.
 I’m good at it.
-I’m pressing them now.
+I’m pressing them now. *Tap.
 Tap.
-Tap.
-Tap.
+Tap*.
 Is this meta humor?

 I don’t know.
 I really don’t.
 The art looks pretty I guess.
 The little builders look cute with their hammers somehow cutting down trees so I can add a mill to my little continent spanning empire.